lucee/extension-flex/README.md

 ## Installation

-- built the necessary artifacts by executing ant (http://ant.apache.org/) in the root of the project.
-This will create a zip file in the folder "dist"
+- Download the prebuilt ZIP file from [releases/tag/1.0.0.3](releases/tag/1.0.0.3).
+Alternatively, you can build the artifacts yourself by running `ant` (http://ant.apache.org/) in the root of the project, which will create the ZIP file in the `dist` directory.

-- add the following to your web.xml (also named webdefault.xml or server.xml depending on the servlet engine used).
+- Add the following to your deployment descriptor file, web.xml (named webdefault.xml in Jetty).

 ```xml
 <!-- ===================================================================== -->